-Sotla/Sutla, Drava, Mura and Bregana river basins
+Drava, Mura and Bregana river basins

-The results that the Member States seek to achieve with Union support The PA has an abundance of river networks and aquifers.
-Floods are one of the major natural hazards, therefore, the development of the CB area is often limited due to an absence of implementation of structural and non-structural flood risk reduction measures in the transboundary river basins.
+The programme area has an abundance of river networks and underground water systems.
+Floods are one of the major natural hazards, therefore, the development of the cross-border area is often limited due to an absence of implementation of structural and non-structural flood risk reduction measures in the transboundary river basins.
 Several natural hazard events and resulting damages were reported in the programme area last year.

-This IP builds on existing efforts and cooperation of the Bilateral Commission of Croatia and Slovenia for Water Management and the ISRBC as well as civil protection cooperation.
+This IP builds on existing efforts and cooperation of Slovenia-Croatia bilateral water management commission and civil protection cooperation.
 However, these efforts have always been limited by insufficient financial resources, ad hoc solutions and lack of cooperation at the implementation level.

-The threats and opportunities that arise from climate change and the high density of the common hydrographic network require improvements in CB co-operation in the field of integrated flood risk management.
+The threats and opportunities that arise from the high density of the common hydrographic network require improvements in CB co-operation in the field of integrated flood risk management.
+Similar weaknesses were reported in the 3rd country (SI) report to the EC for the Implementation of the Water Framework Directive, River Basin Management Plans, 2012.

-While the mainstream ESI funds target areas that are of highest flood risk in Slovenia and Croatia (as identified in preliminary national flood risk assessments), CP focuses on flood risk reduction measures alongside the Slovenia - Croatia border.
+While the national ESI Fund programmes of Slovenia and Croatia target areas that are of highest flood risk (as identified in preliminary national flood risk assessments), CP Slovenia - Croatia focuses on flood risk reduction measures alongside the SI/HR border.
 Joint sustainable measures are to be implemented at six selected transboundary river basins (Dragonja, Kolpa/Kupa, Sotla/Sutla, Drava, Mura, Bregana) that pass through remote, rural and declining border regions.

-As a result, the programme is to deliver a common strategic and implementation approach for better-coordinated, coherent and strategic flood risk management in the border area.
-A common approach is a pre-condition for integrated river basin management and more effective long-term flood prevention along border areas.
+As a result, the programme is to deliver a common strategic and implementation approach for better coordinated, coherent and strategic flood risk management in the border area.
+A common approach is a precondition for integrated river basin management and more effective long-term flood prevention along SI/HR border areas.